partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/3-hook-up-data-to-the-server.md

       },
     });
 ```

+In the above code snippet, the `PARTYKIT_URL` variable is already defined in the app.
+Please remember to set this environment variable in your Next.js environment (for example, on Vercel).

 :::tip[New id, new room]
 Please note the randomly generated `id` in the code above.
 Every new `id` results in a new PartyKit room (or, PartyKit server) created, which means that every poll will be connected to its own room.